rangle/redux-beacon/docs/migration-guide-v1-v2.md

 target's docs has an `Event Definitions` section that lists out all the events you can track.

-Going forward, each time you want to track something, you:
+Each time you want to track something, you:

   1. Find the event definition for the thing you want to track.
   2. Match the event definition to an action then fill in the event